2009 Green Bay Packers season: Week 6: vs. Detroit Lions

 On first down though Rodgers dropped back to pass but was hit and sacked by Julian Peterson.
 Rodgers fumbled and the ball was recovered by Larry Foote at the Detroit 15.

 On the Lions next possession which extended into the fourth quarter, the Packers put the pressure on Drew Stanton sacking him twice with the second sack by Al Harris on third down ending the drive.

 The Packers then took to the field running the ball looking to run out the clock and possibly ignite their previously ineffective running game.
 After a couple of decent carries by Ryan Grant, Rodgers then dropped back to pass and threw a pass short middle that was intended for wide receiver James Jones.
-Lions linebacker DeAndre Levy who was in front of Jones intercepted the pass at the Lions 40 and returned it to the 45 for 5 yards.
+Lions linebacker DeAndre Levy who was in front of Jones intercepted the pass at the Lions 40 and returned it to 45 for 5 yards.
 He then fumbled the ball but recovered his own fumble for no gain.

 After the interception, running back Kevin Smith rushed for 20 yards on 2nd down.
 In what was the best Lions attempt to put points on the board of the day, moving the ball all the way to the Packers 9-yard line Stanton forced a throw to Lions tight end Brandon Pettigrew in the center of the end zone and Packers safety Atari Bigby intercepted the pass in the end zone for a touchback and the Packers offense took to the field at their own 20-yard line.

 The Packers then ran the ball multiple times with Ryan Grant and Brandon Jackson to try to run down the clock.
 Jackson fumbled after a five-yard gain but the ball was fortunately recovered by Packers Jermichael Finley.
 Rodgers scampered for a 10-yard gain on the next play, but the yardage gained was nullified by a penalty an unsportsmanlike conduct penalty on Donald Driver after Rodgers had slid to the ground.
 Ryan Grant then rushed for a 22-yard gain followed by a couple more short rushes to run the play clock under 2 minutes.
 Rodgers then took two kneel downs and the game clock expired to give the Packers a 26–0 win.

 Chad Clifton suffered another injury setback during the contest late in the second half and was held out of the rest of the game.
 Wide receiver Jordy Nelson also injured his right leg in the contest.